jahidulislam22/Wingstop-Custom-POS/DEPLOYMENT.md

 - Check Render logs in dashboard
 - Verify all environment variables are set
 - Test `/health` endpoint
+  - `configured.email` is true if SMTP OR Resend is configured

 ### Frontend Issues
 - Verify `REACT_APP_API_URL` is set correctly